 The transition to construction began with the use of sandwich panels in industrial buildings, where their insulation properties and ease of assembly offered advantages over traditional materials like concrete and brick.
 Early panels used EPS cores, which provided basic insulation but lacked fire resistance.
 The 1980s saw the introduction of PU and PIR foams, which improved thermal efficiency and safety, making sandwich panels suitable for a wider range of applications, including residential and commercial structures.

-In the UAE, sandwich panel cabins gained prominence in the early 2000s, driven by the country’s construction boom.
+In Dubai, sandwich panel cabin gained prominence in the early 2000s, driven by the country’s construction boom.
 Mega-projects, such as skyscrapers, malls, and industrial zones, required fast, scalable building solutions.
-Sandwich panel cabins became a go-to choice for temporary structures like site offices and worker accommodations, thanks to their rapid assembly and portability.
-Their ability to withstand the UAE’s harsh climate—characterized by extreme heat, humidity, and sandstorms—made them particularly appealing.
+Sandwich panel cabin became a go-to choice for temporary structures like site offices and worker accommodations, thanks to their rapid assembly and portability.
+Their ability to withstand Dubai’s harsh climate—characterized by extreme heat, humidity, and sandstorms—made them particularly appealing.

 Material Advancements

-The evolution of sandwich panel cabins in the UAE reflects advancements in materials and manufacturing:
+The evolution of sandwich panel cabin in Dubai reflects advancements in materials and manufacturing:

 - 1970s–1980s: EPS cores dominated early panels, offering cost-effective insulation but limited fire resistance.